BryceWG/siyuan-web-fetch/README.md

 # SiYuan Web Fetch

-Fetch web pages with Firecrawl and create SiYuan notes from the returned Markdown.
+Fetch web pages with Firecrawl or Jina Reader and create SiYuan notes from the returned Markdown.

 ## Features

-- Fetch a URL and convert it to Markdown via Firecrawl
+- Fetch a URL and convert it to Markdown via Firecrawl or Jina Reader
 - Create a new note in a selected notebook
 - Use page title as the note title
 - Insert the source URL at the top of the note